-Section 11.
-Obtaining Informed Consent from Research Subjects
+Section XI: Obtaining Informed Consent from Research Subjects

-No investigator conducting research conducted at, under the auspices of, or using the services or resources of the medical school may involve a human being as a subject in research without obtaining the legally effective informed consent of the subject or the subject's legally authorized representative unless a waiver of consent has been approved by the IRB in accordance with Section 11.9 of these procedures.
-Except as provided in Sections 11.10 and 11.11 of these procedures, informed consent must be documented by the use of a written consent form approved by the IRB.
+No investigator conducting research at, or under the auspices of the medical school may involve a human being as a subject in research without obtaining the legally effective informed consent of the subject or the subject's legally authorized representative unless a waiver of consent has been approved by the IRB in accordance with Section 11, Waiver of Informed Consent of these procedures.
+Except as provided in Section 11, Waiver of Documentation of Informed Consent and Waiver of Informed Consent for Planned Emergency Research of these procedures, informed consent must be documented by the use of a written consent form approved by the IRB.